huangbowen521/octopress-syncPost/README.md

 ## Usage

-1. run `rake generate` to generate files to public floder.
+1. run `rake generate` to generate sites.

-2. run `rake sync_post` to sync the latest post to your another website.
+2. run `rake sync_post` to sync the latest post to your website.

-**Please note:** Check the image url in your post, to fix the image url issue.
+**Please note:Check the image url in your post, to fix the image url issue.**

 ## How to keep same styling